Can orphan-refugee Sigrun find peace and justice or will she become the enemy?

 Sigrun looked at the little witch, wondering if the girl's father had sold her to the slug-demon, or if she herself had dabbled in things best left to other people.
 All she knew for sure, the spirit before her had cast many spells in her life, despite her apparent young age.
 "I have half a mind to leave you there."

 "Wait, what?
-After selling your soul to save me, you are going to just leave me here?"
-The little girl's cocky glare defied her to do it.
+After selling your soul to save me, you're not going to just leave me here."

 "No!
 Don't take her!"
 The gigantic slug-bottomed demon crawled up the stairs.
 "Don't take my body!"